3 high school students accused in homeless man's assault

-WINSTON-SALEM, N.C. --Authorities in Winston-Salem say three high school students have been arrested in the assault of a homeless man who is hospitalized in intensive care.
+WINSTON-SALEM, North Carolina --Authorities say three North Carolina high school students have been arrested in the assault of a homeless man who is hospitalized in intensive care.

 Police responding to a disturbance just after 4 a.m. on Jan.
 16 found 59-year-old Arthur Bloxham badly beaten with a shattered orbital bone and a punctured lung.